fairy-select/chronovoyage/.github/pull_request_template.md

 ## Description

+A summary of the pull request.

 ## Impact on users using Chronovoyage

 A description of changes in specifications and user experience.

-## Summary of the code changes

-A description of added features, bug fixes, performance improvements, etc.

 ## Evidence of tests (such as operation of command, added testcases, behavior of built documentation, and so on)